 Beach Green North – The Largest Affordable Passive House Project

 While this system has a myriad of benefits, it does pose some unique challenges when compared to traditional stick framing.
-Attention to detail at the punched openings—windows and doors—is critical to meet the stringent Passive House air tightness requirements.
+Particular attention to detail at the punched openings—windows and doors—is critical to meet the demanding Passive House air tightness requirements.
 Working in conjunction with the developer, general contractor, and window supplier, SWA was able to assist the team in assessing the best methods for air sealing these details.
 Mock-ups combined with air leakage testing resulted in a winning solution that could be replicated throughout the building.
-Completion of this project is set for the Spring of 2017.